germsvel/alf/README.md

 ```

-Once you're done with a task, you cancomplete the item in your todo list by providing its position in the list or its description,
+Once you're done with a task, you can complete the item in your todo list by providing its position in the list or its description,

 ```elixir
 iex> complete 2